A Simple Story (novel): Reception

 The general reception of A Simple Story was favourable.
 Maria Edgeworth, a novelist and educational philosopher, wrote a letter to Elizabeth Inchbald, in which she warmly praised the story, saying that she had "never read any novel—I except none—I never read any novel that affected me so strongly, or that so completely possessed me with the belief in the real existence of all the people it represents".

 After Inchbald's death A Simple Story passed out of notice for a time, until a 1908 reprint by G. L. Strachey "rescuing the novel from oblivion" brought it back into circulation.
 Terry Castle further revived scholarly interest in the novel in 1986, with her book Masquerade and Civilization, which calls it "the most elegant English fiction of the century (not excluding Sterne)" and "a small neglected masterpiece".
+The novel is still in print as of 2025.